BEACHES – NEW TERRITORIES

 Green Minibus 103M from Tseung Kwan O MTR Station (every 13 to 20 minutes) also terminates at Clearwater Bay Second Beach.
 Journey time about 15 minutes.

-TAI LONG WAN (SAI KUNG)
+TAI LONG WAN BEACHES (SAI KUNG)

 Pristine white sands at Ham Tin Beach, Tai Long Wan

-Located in the Sai Kung East Country Park Tai Long Wan undoubtedly has Hong Kong’s finest beaches in an area of outstanding scenery and those visitors able to make the effort of making the difficult journey to this remote location which is along the path of the MacLehose Trail will be well rewarded.
-The beaches at Ham Tin Wan and Tai Wan are separated only by a short tree covered outcrop.
-Both are idyllic beaches with glorious stretches of fine silky white sands backed by swamps and overlooked by forested hills and the towering Sharp Peak in the distance.
-The beaches which look out over two small “twin” islands of Tai Chau and Tsim Chau are often almost deserted on weekdays.
 A memorable feature of Ham Tin beach is the precarious makeshift bridge cobbled together with wooden planks and rope which challenges visitors to cross a small inlet whilst keeping their balance and not getting wet.
 The currents here can be strong and the beach is not recommended for swimming.
 There are a couple of small beach café’s and toilets here and surf boards can be hired.
 From the southern end of the beach the trail can be seen climbing uphill and the path enjoys some spectacular coastline views before descending and crossing the Sheung Luk Stream shortly before reaching the hamlet of Sai Wan about 40 minutes walk from Ham Tin.
 San Wai is situated at the end of a wide creek and has another fine beach backed by fir trees.
 There are four café’s and toilets here and surfboards can be hired.
+Sai Wan Beach forms part of the MacLehose Trail

-None of the beaches at Ham Tin, Tai Wan or Sai Wan are gazetted beaches (managed by the government Leisure and Cultural Services Dept) and there are no lifeguard services or shark prevention nets
+None of the beaches at Ham Tin, Tai Wan or Sai Wan are gazetted beaches (managed by the government Leisure and Cultural Services Dept) and there are no lifeguard services or shark prevention nets.

 The famous plank bridge at Ham Tin Beach